Why should you quit smoking?

 - Keep a record of amount and frequency of cigarette use.

-- Change to brand of cigarette you don’t like.
+- Change to a brand of cigarette you don’t like.

 - Decrease the number of puffs while smoking.